Alps / France & Switzerland

 General Haute Route Itinerary Comments

+The season for all mountaineering trips in the western Alps starts around June 20 and ends mid September, which coincides with the huts being guarded and catered by hut keepers along the Haute Route.
 Day time temperatures can vary between 30C (86F) in the valleys to -10C (14F) on clear mornings, when we start our day from a high level hut.
+Here is a link with precipitation, sun and temperature averages for the town of Zermatt .

 Guiding by an internationally (UIAGM/IFMGA) certified, multilingual mountain guide or guide aspirant under supervision including all guide expenses for 7 days.
 Two nights lodging with breakfast: Double rooms in 2 or 3 star hotels in Argentiere / Chamonix and Champex.
 5 nights Dormitory lodging in huts of the French or Swiss Alpine Clubs.
 Half board (3 course meals and breakfast) in all huts and the hotel in Champex.
 All ground transport Chamonix Valley to Zermatt including all gondolas and chair lifts in accordance with the itinerary, parking fees and road tolls.
 Use of technical equipment: Harnesses, crampons, ice axes, rope, carabiners